 How do I know the person collected my Tend?

 When your Tendee picks up your Tend, you receive an email.
-Plus, all your old Tends (Sent and Collected/Not Collected) are in your "Earlier Tends and Messages."
+Plus, all your Received Tends and Sent Tends (collected and not collected) are in your "Earlier Tends and Messages."

 What if there was a Tend for me long before I signed up?

 What if there was a Tend for me long before I added a particular platform to my PiggyBank?

 The process for Adding a Place sometimes seems to take more steps than I expect, like Twitter and Reddit for example.
 How come?

 It would be a slightly smoother experience if TendOrama connected directly to those sites/apps through their APIs.
 As background, an API (Application Programming Interface) is a gateway that sites and apps can make available to other apps/sites to get access to their database.
 APIs are handy but have risks.

-One concern is that going through other sites'/apps' APIs puts a lot of power in the hands of those other sites/apps.
+One concern is that relying on other sites'/apps' APIs puts a lot of power in the hands of those other sites/apps.

 If they see TendOrama as a threat to their revenue, they could block TendOrama anytime and then you would have a very crummy experience.

 While we're friendly and not very profit-driven, and we want to make sure everyone including other sites and apps benefits from TendOrama, we don't love the idea of being at other people's mercy.
 Maybe everyone isn't as friendly as us... who knows?

-Anyway we don't want to risk having TendOrama's capabilities blocked if we can help it.
+Anyway we don't want to risk having TendOrama's functions blocked if we can help it.